Caroline-A/Medical_education/PubMed.md

 # Free text search

 ## Option 1
 Simple search for papers including terms indicating medical education, either through use of terms for medical education, medical school/qualifications or medical trainees.
+The downside of this approach is that we may get papers about other aspects of these groups, e.g. mental health of medical students.
+However, there is not a huge difference in the number of results if we add in "education" terms (see Option 2); maybe it is not worth it in terms of risk of losing relevant works?

 Preliminary search 15.03.2022.
 When combined with the MeSH search above = 699 results (511 since 2011)